Byggtjeneste/integration-events/incoming/module_events.md

 - ModuleCreated

 ## Note
 The identifiers must be part of the event data.
 Otherwise, only changed fields can be part of the event data.
-If there is a change inside a list field (like "keywords"), the whole list must be part of the event data.

 ## Properties
 ### data